potatoqualitee/aitools/README.md

 Get-ChildItem tests\*.Tests.ps1 | Update-PesterTest
 ```

-That's it. aitools coordinates the AI, handles file I/O, tracks changes, and gives you PowerShell's predictability.
+aitools handles the AI coordination, file I/O, and change tracking while giving you PowerShell's predictability.

 ---

-## Why aitools exists
+## Why I built this

-The problem with AI coding assistants isn't their capability, it's their interface.
-Each CLI has different flags, installation steps, and quirks.
-When you need to process 100 files, you either:

-1. Click through each one manually in an IDE
-2. Write brittle shell scripts that break when the CLI changes
-3. Build your own wrapper (what I did, then shared)

-**aitools solves this by:**
+Each AI CLI has different flags, installation steps, and quirks.
+Processing 100 files means clicking through each one in an IDE or writing shell scripts that break when the CLI changes.
+I built a wrapper and figured I'd share it.

+**What it does:**

-- Providing one consistent interface across multiple AI CLIs
+- One consistent interface across multiple AI CLIs
-- Making batch operations simple: pipe files in, get results out
+- Simple batch operations: pipe files in, get results out
-- Handling the boring parts (installation, updates, configuration)
+- Handles installation, updates, and configuration
-- Tracking what changed for review before committing
+- Tracks changes for review before committing

-**BUT ALSO**: Because aitools processes each file in a fresh, non-interactive session, the AI produces incredibly consistent, high-quality output without the context drift or degradation that happens in long interactive conversations.
-Recent enhancements like parallel processing, automatic retry logic, and the ability to skip already-modified files make batch operations faster and more resilient.
+Each file is processed in a fresh session, which means consistent output without conversation drift.
+Parallel processing, automatic retry logic, and the ability to skip already-modified files make it practical for large-scale operations.

 ---

 ## How it differs from API wrappers

-Most of aitools wraps *agentic CLI tools* (AI assistants that read, understand, and rewrite code), but it also supports [PSOpenAI](https://github.com/mkht/PSOpenAI), a PowerShell wrapper for specialized capabilities like image/video/audio generation and editing.
+Most of aitools wraps *agentic CLI tools* - AI assistants that read, understand, and rewrite code - but it also includes [PSOpenAI](https://github.com/mkht/PSOpenAI) for image/video/audio generation and editing.

 | API Wrappers (like PSOpenAI)             | Agentic CLI Tools (like Claude Code)        |
 | ---------------------------------------- | -------------------------------------------- |